John Lam: Early life

-Biography
+Ballet career

 Lam joined the Boston Ballet in 2003 as a dancer with BBII and was promoted to corps de ballet in 2004, second soloist in 2006, soloist in 2008, and principal dancer in 2014.

-In 2005, Lam competed in the Seoul International Ballet Competition and Helsinki International Ballet Competition.
+In 2005, Lam competed in the Seoul International Ballet Competition and Helsinki International Ballet Competition, where he placed as a finalist and semifinalist respectively.
 That same year, he received the Princess Grace Fellowship.
+On June 6, 2006, Lam was commended by the Board of Supervisors of the County of Marin for his personal and professional achievements.

 Lam has also created dance films.
 He choreographed Boston Ballet's "Dance Is" in support of the National Endowment of the Arts.
 His dance films, "Movement in Structure" and "SHE/I," have won critical acclaim at international dance film festivals.
 "SHE/I" was an official selection for the San Francisco Dance Film Festival, Bucharest International Dance Film Festival, and Thessaloniki Cinedance International, as well as a pick for the Portland Dance Film Fest.